The Neighborhood of

 These encounters will enable those with and without disabilities to meet, understand and accept one another.
 These encounters will lead to changing attitudes and breaking down stereotypes – many of which simply stem from a lack of familiarity with the “other.”

 Traditionally, individuals with disabilities enter the “territory” of those without disabilities, bringing accessibility issues to the fore and highlighting the hesitation of the “mainstream” population in accepting those with disabilities as well as putting those with disabilities at a disadvantage.
 In sharp contrast, life in the Elga neighborhood will be based on the innovative approach of “reverse integration,” whereby those without disabilities integrate into the space of those with disabilities, creating a more respectful and egalitarian interaction.

-The project is being built in the spirit of the Equal Rights for Persons with Disabilities Law (5758-1998) and based on the UN’s Convention on the Rights of Persons with Disabilities (December 2006), ratified by the capital of Israel in September 2012.
+The project is being built in the spirit of the Equal Rights for Persons with Disabilities Law (5758-1998) and based on the UN’s Convention on the Rights of Persons with Disabilities (December 2006), ratified by the government of Israel in September 2012.

 In 2017, a governmental decision was approved to establish a site for people with disabilities.
 As a result of that decision, an agreement was signed in 2018 regarding a collaborative project led by the Ministry for Social Equality, the Ministry of Welfare and Social Affairs, as well as the Prime Minister’s Office, the ministries of Finance, Health, Education, Construction and Housing, and Culture, Sports and Tourism.